Homebrew/user-management/README.md

-# terraform-user-management
+# homebrew-user-management

-User management for the Homebrew organisation using Terraform
+User management for the Homebrew organisation using OpenTofu

 ## Requirements